hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

   - config ESA to meet 1) ensure there are no viruses before quarantined emails are delivered; 2) delivery of mail from known bad mail servers must be prevented: <span style="color: #bb6600;">scan quarantined emails using AntiVirus signatures</span> and <span style="color: #bb6600;">use outbreak filters from SenderBase</span>
   - action of ESA to set up with policies and would like to customize the action assigned for violations.
 The organization wants a copy of the message to be delivered with a message added to flag it as a DLP violation: <span style="color: #bb6600;">deliver and add disclaimer text</span>
   - feature to enable the blocking of greymail for the end user w/ ESA: <span style="color: #bb6600;">Intelligent Multi-Scan</span>
+  - CLI command used to enable URL filtering support for shortened URLs on the Cisco ESA: <code style="color: #bb6600;">websecurityadvancedconfig</code>

 - <mark style="background: #e0ffff;">Web Security Appliance (WSA)</mark>